The Paul Simon city that turned to Trump

 Darryl Wimbley knows he's not a typical Trump supporter.

-The 49-year-old was born in Alabama to a black mother and Arabic father [growing up, his father spoke to him only in Arabic].
-He moved to Saginaw with his mother aged three.
+The 49-year-old was born in Alabama to a black mother and Arab father [growing up, his father spoke to him only in Arabic].
+At the age of three, he moved to Saginaw with his mother.

 "Back then, to have a baby out of wedlock was unacceptable," he says.
 "They would send you north."

-He spent 20 years as car salesman - "I said I'd do it for two months and I made ten grand" - but had to stop after a motorcycle accident.
+He spent 20 years as a car salesman. but had to stop after a motorcycle accident.

+"I said I'd do it for two months and I made ten grand."

 In 2008, he voted for Barack Obama.
 But he has an admission.